 Based on the play by Lorraine Hansberry, A Raisin in the Sun tells of an African American family that receives a large life insurance payment.
 The widow, Mama (Claudia McNeil), aims to buy a house in a nice neighbourhood, providing a comfortable home for her grandchild.
 The elder son, Walter (Sidney Poitier), wishes to open a liquor store, hoping it’ll lead to prosperity and security.
 His sister, Beneatha (Diana Sands), wants to use the sum to go to medical school.
 In short, each sees the money as a means to achieve his or her dreams.

-The film’s title comes from Langston Hughes’ poem Harlem, which refers to “a dream deferred”, the idea that the success of jazz and black poetry throughout the nation in the 1920s did not improve race relations as many had hoped.
+The film’s title comes from Langston Hughes’ poem Harlem, which refers to “a dream deferred”, the idea that the success of jazz and black poetry throughout America in the 1920s did not improve race relations in the nation as many had hoped.
 A Raisin in the Sun uses this context to convey notions of feminine identity, masculine identity, African American identity, and what it means to have a dream in a society that doesn’t seem to accept you and relegates you to a specific station.

 I’m not black.
 I cannot in any way claim to understand what it’s like to be black in North America.
-As such, Alex Haley’s Roots goes a long way to provide me with the tools to at least make an educated guess.
+As such, Alex Haley’s Roots: The Saga of an American Family goes a long way to provide me with the tools to at least make an educated guess.
 I first picked up this book as a bored teenager not looking for enlightenment on the African American plight so much as to pass the time on a road trip.
-It starts with a boy getting abducted from Africa and follows his family through slavery, the civil war, and the civil rights movement with all the injustices and triumphs one would expect.
+It starts with a boy getting abducted from Africa and follows his family through slavery, the Civil War, and the Civil Rights Movement with all the injustices and triumphs one would expect.

 I enjoyed the story.
 Then I got to the last thirty pages, when we learn that the newest baby is the author himself, and the idea that this novel is a fictionalized account of a real American family hit home.
 It dawned on me that many black people in North America likely have a similar family history, and what I got from the book became so much more than enjoyment.
-Despite the controversy surrounding the veracity of Haley’s claims, Roots makes you think about the African American experience throughout the years, and that alone makes it the perfect recommendation for Black History Month.
+Despite the controversy surrounding the veracity of Haley’s claims, Roots: The Saga of an American Family makes you think about the African American experience throughout the years, and that alone makes it the perfect recommendation for Black History Month.

 Prom Night in Mississippi (2009)